cloudacademy/intro-graphql-server/README.md

     node server.js
     ```

-1. Navigate to the `http://localhost:4000/graphql` URL
+1. Navigate to the `http://localhost:4000/graphql` in a browser window

 ### Queries